Intrinsically Motivated Compositional Language Emergence: Improving Compositionality

-\paragraph{Undercoverage:} The limited channel capacity acts as an information bottleneck, impeding the speaker's ability to transmit, unambiguously, the complete input information.
-In other words, the speaker fails to map each element in the input to a distinct message in $\mathcal{M}$.
-Hence, it becomes difficult for the listener to infer the decoded messages at its end.
-To address this issue, we formulate a notion of compositionality from recent works in disentanglement \cite{Higgins2017betaVAELB}.
-We propose to use the Mutual Information (MI) between the concepts and the messages $\mathrm{I}(\mathcal{C}, \mathcal{M})$ as an intrinsic reward:
+\paragraph{\textbf{Undercoverage:}} The limited channel capacity impedes the speaker's ability to map each element in the input to a distinct message.
+We formulate a notion of compositionality from recent works in disentanglement \cite{Higgins2017betaVAELB} by using the Mutual Information (MI) between the concepts and the messages $\mathrm{I}(\mathcal{K}, \mathcal{V})$ as an intrinsic reward: